 How warm is "warm enough"?
 At least 60° F (16° C) is good.
 Warmer is better.

-I like to use a digital thermometer, as you saw in the photo above.
+As you can see in the photo, I use a digital thermometer to test my garden soil temperature.
 But there's no need to go that tech-y if you don't want to.

-This simple thermometer is inexpensive and will do the trick.
+This simple thermometer is inexpensive, and it'll do the trick.
 Just stick the probe deep into the soil, and give it about 10 seconds to accurately register the temperature.

-Too-fast drainage allows water and nutrients to slip right through a plant's roots before they can soak in what they need.
+Too-fast drainage allows water and nutrients to slip right through a plant's roots.
 Not good.

-Too-slow drainage leaves the plant sitting in water, and rot can set in.
+Too-slow drainage leaves the roots sitting in slop, encouraging rot to set in.
 Also not good.

-Grab a shovel, a timing device, and your watering hose.
+Grab a shovel, a timer, and your watering hose.
 Then head out to your garden.

 10 to 15 minutes?
 That's what we gardeners - and our herbs - hope for!

 * Helpful Hint: Does your soil drain too quickly or too slowly?
-Not to worry!
-In most cases, soil problems are fix-able.
+In most cases, the problem is fixable.

-Here's a great article about improving your soil.
+Here's a great article about improving poor soil.

 [Go Back to Page Contents List]

 First things first.
-Should you grow your herbs from seeds or start with nursery-grown "starter" plants?
+Should you plant seeds or buy nursery-grown "starter" plants?

 When transplanting nursery-grown herbs, take care not to plant them too deeply.
 They should sit at the same soil level as they were in their nursery pot.